Aquilegia: Cultivars and cultivated hybrids

 A. vulgaris 'Nora Barlow' is a double-flowered cultivar known for its coloring.

 Columbine cultivars are popular among gardeners, particularly in the Northern Hemisphere.
-The cultivars are typically bred in series, with plants sharing traits but varying in color.
+The cultivars are frequently bred in series, with plants sharing traits but varying in color.
 Some series produce dwarf plants.
 A. vulgaris has been the basis for many cultivars, distinct in foliage, flower shape, and possession of fragrance.
 The single-flowering A. vulgaris cultivar 'Nivea' (also known as 'Munstead White') received the Royal Horticultural Society's Award of Garden Merit.

 Double-flowered columbines were developed from A. vulgaris and can be classified into three types.
 The Flore Pleno group, described in the English herbalist John Gerard's 1597 book Herball, possesses plants where the flowers are elongated and the petals are rounded.
-The Veraeneana group come in several colors of flower and possess marbled green and gold foliage.
+The Vervaeneana group come in several colors of flower and possess marbled green and gold foliage.
 The Stellata group, described in the English botanist John Parkinson's 1629 book Paradisi in Sole Paradisus Terrestris, has flowers which are star-shaped and have pointed petals.
 The three-colored, double-flowered cultivar 'Nora Barlow' – first discovered by the botanist and geneticist Nora Barlow – is sometimes classified as part of the Stellata group, but displays a greater quantity of particularly narrow sepals than other members of that group.

 Experimental hybridization attempts have determined that the degree of interfertility of columbines is not identical across the genus.
-While North American columbines easily hybridize with each other and most Eurasian Aquilegia, the Asian species A. oxysepala and A viridiflora resist hybridization with North American columbines.
+While North American columbines easily hybridize with each other and most Eurasian Aquilegia, the Asian species A. oxysepala and A. viridiflora resist hybridization with North American columbines.
 Hybrids with A. vulgaris as one parent frequently look closer to A. vulgaris than any other parent.
 Many older garden columbines that are suspected hybrids resemble A. vulgaris, making true parentage difficult to determine.
-The American gardener Robert Nold said that "more has been written about 'Hensol Harebell' [a hybrid of A. alpina and A. vulgaris which originated in early 20th-century Scotland] than perhaps any other interspecific hybrid", noting its greater affinity to A. vulgaris in appearance.
+According to the American gardener Robert Nold, "more has been written about 'Hensol Harebell' [a hybrid of A. alpina and A. vulgaris which originated in early 20th-century Scotland] than perhaps any other interspecific hybrid".
+Nold noted the variety's great affinity to A. vulgaris in appearance.

-More recent garden hybridization work has primarily utilized North American columbines for their varied greater flower sizes and variety of colors.
-While columbine flowers often face downwards in a nodding arrangement, hybridizers have introduced the A. coerulea trait of upward-facing flowers.
+More recent garden hybridization work has primarily used North American columbines for their greater flower sizes and variety of colors.
+While columbine flowers often face downward in a nodding arrangement, hybridizers have introduced the A. coerulea trait of upward-facing flowers.
 The first such hybrids were the McKana Group (also known as McKana's Giants) – which won the 1935 All-America Selections bronze medal for new seed offerings – and Mrs. Scott-Elliot hybrids.
 However, these large-flowered columbines produced unpredictably colored flowers.
 Newer F1 hybrids series have larger blooms with greater uniformity in color.